Website planning from a thousand feet up.

 The main reason you’ll like Jumpchart is that it gets collaboration out of an inbox and in front of everyone to see.
 It’s great when you can start with architecture, add copy and attachments, and export right in front of everyone’s eyes.

 No project has ever moved exclusively forward.
 The important thing is to have a workflow that embraces revisions.
-Whether you subscribe to comments via email, updates via RSS, or manually check in, you can always know what’s happened on your project recently.
+Whether you subscribe to comments via email, updates via RSS, or manually check in, you can always know what’s happened recently with your website plan.

 - All new full-screen writing experience lets you focus on telling great stories.